joancefet/rpg/readme.md

 # pokemon-rpg

-Import the .sql file into your database and edit the values of settings to your need
+Import the .sql file followed by the .sql-updates file into your database and edit the values of the table 'settings' to your needs

 Define database values in scheduler/cronConfig.php Define database values in includes/config.php